Cecil Madigan: Army instructor

+In 1943 he returned to the University of Adelaide.

+Recognition and honours

+In 1914 Madigan was awarded the King's Polar Medal.

+He was president of the Royal Society of South Australia in 1936.

+In 1945, he was awarded the Verco Medal.

+Death and legacy

+Madigan died of coronary vascular disease in Adelaide, on 14 January 1947.

+He founded the Tate Society for students of the natural sciences at the University of Adelaide.

 Family

 He married Wynnis Knight Wollaston, a native of Adelaide, Australia, whilst he was in London in 1915.
 The daughter of Cecil Madigan is renowned Australian sculptor Rosemary Madigan, and her daughter is leading harpist Alice Giles.

-Descendants include David Madigan (deceased) and his two children, Sir Russell Madigan (deceased) and his five children, Neith Madigan (deceased) and her four children, Robourne Madigan (deceased), Rosemary Madigan (deceased) and her three children.

-He died of Coronary Vascular disease in Adelaide, on 14 January 1947.
+His family had associations with William Benjamin Chaffey.